rails/rails/guides/source/active_support_core_extensions.md

 {}.diff(:a => 1)   # => {:a => 1}
 ```

-An important property of this diff hash is that you can retrieve the original hash by applying +diff+ twice:
+An important property of this diff hash is that you can retrieve the original hash by applying `diff` twice:

 ```ruby
 hash.diff(hash2).diff(hash2) == hash